Frequently Asked Questions, answered by May

 Is what I discuss with my psychologist private?

-Under the APS Code of Ethics in regards to respect for the rights and dignity of people and peoples, psychologists are required to keep their clients' information private (see APS Code of Ethics, A.5).
+Yes.
 Psychologists only use your information in the provision of psychological services to you, and they take measures to safeguard the information that you give them.
 Psychologists need to seek your verbal or written consent to communicate your information to others.
 Psychologists may collect your information for other uses if you agree.
 Confidentiality protects your privacy and safety.

 Information told to a psychologist outside of a client-therapist relationship is not confidential.

-Under the APS Code of Ethics in regards to respect for the rights and dignity of people and peoples, psychologists are required to keep their clients' information private (see APS Code of Ethics, A.5).
+Yes.
 Psychologists only use your information in the provision of psychological services to you, and they take measures to safeguard the information that you give them.
 Psychologists need to seek your verbal or written consent to communicate your information to others.
 Psychologists may collect your information for other uses if you agree.
 Confidentiality protects your privacy and safety.

 Information told to a psychologist outside of a client-therapist relationship is not confidential.